ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Cpp.rst

         50ms);

 Now if you run this, during the first 5 seconds, the second turtle would not know where to go because we do not yet have a 5-second history of poses of the carrot.
-But what after these 5 seconds?
+But what happens after these 5 seconds?
 Let's just give it a try:

 .. code-block:: console